-When the conversation turned to Moraru's large-scale print, she hands me a brilliantly coloured found postcard from a butterfly conservatory in Florida, featuring a giant swallowtail butterfly perched on a cluster of tangerines.
+When the conversation returns to the subject of the artist's research for the project, Moraru hands me a brilliantly colored found postcard from a butterfly conservatory in Florida, featuring a giant swallowtail butterfly perched on a cluster of tangerines.
 Like Chan's text, this reproduction maintained a significant position in her artistic process, as she imagined the postcard to, like the window, act as a portal into an alternate space.
-The postcard is one of a half-dozen or so objects featured on the print, an uncanny collection of objects floating in space with highly stylized, drop shadows - an aesthetic reminiscent of commercial window display.
-This element can be traced by to an ongoing interest which influences Moraru's practice: kitsch as formal or commercial waste, and replicas of form, without function.
-This postcard is further representative of a thread which can be traced back to the video work - the scenes of commercial and domestic spaces are joined by footage shot at a local butterfly conservatory.
+This postcard is further representative of a thread that can be traced back to the video work - the scenes of commercial and domestic spaces are joined by footage shot at a local butterfly conservatory.
+This element can be traced by to an ongoing interest, which influences Moraru's practice: kitsch as formal or commercial waste, and replicas of form, without function.

-The shape of the platform mimics the form of an amphitheatre, with the surrounding tiers positioning an imagined audience gazing down at the screen, the stage.
-Moraru likens the medium of installation to set-making, a site for an immersive experience, and theatricality.
+The shape of the platform mimics the form of an amphitheater, with the surrounding tiers positioning an imagined audience gazing down at the screen, the stage.
+Moraru likens the medium of installation to set making, a site for an immersive experience, and theatricality.
+The fragment of green fabric which hangs above the platform further contributes to the transformation of the window space into a non-functional set or redundant theatre stage - it reads as a constructed element, a play about to be set, waiting for performers who will never arrive.
 Beyond entertainment, the steps of the platform make reference to religious ascension, ritual and worship at the altar of commercial or corporate goods.
 An illuminated altar, which is self-reflexive, and further, subject to its own inevitable failure.